Explaining Quantum Circuits with Shapley Values: Towards Explainable Quantum Machine Learning

-The optimization results for the max-cut problem from \cref{sec:qaoa} are listed in \cref{tab:app:maxcut-qaoa:opt}.
+\appendixsection{QAOA optimization results} The optimization results for the max-cut problem from \cref{sec:qaoa} are listed in \cref{tab:app:maxcut-qaoa:opt}.
 Specifically, we consider three independent runs for different circuit depths $r \in \{1,\dots,7\}$, each with a different random seed for the classical optimizer.
 The global optimum has a value of \num{9}.